RafidMuhymin/astro-spa/README.md

 Default: `undefined`

-The urls that should not be fetched or prefetched.
+The URLs, which should not be fetched or prefetched.
 However, they won't be excluded from SPA navigation.

 ### limit